 You Can Teach Early Literacy Skills to your Child--Part 2

-Last week’s blog introduced the five essential skills for the foundations of literacy according to Master Montessori teacher and Early Reading Specialist, Randall Klein.
-In the free online webinar entitled “Essential Skills for Beginning and Struggling Readers,” Randall Klein lists these steps as:
+Part 1 introduced the five essential skills for the foundations of literacy according to Master Montessori teacher and Early Reading Specialist, Randall Klein.
+In the webinar entitled “Essential Skills for Beginning and Struggling Readers,” Randall Klein lists these steps as:

 - Beginning sound isolation